pwnaccelerator/pwnaccelerator.github.io/_posts/2018-06-15-webusb-yubico-disclosure.markdown

 we thought it is a dangerous idea.
 We soon came up with the idea to circumvent U2F using WebUSB.
 As you might know U2F was regarded as "unphishable" and marketed[^1] because authentication is bound to an origin.

-**Was there any specific bug to report?
+**Was there any specific bug to report before we gave the talk?
 No, because it was widely discussed in the security scene that WebUSB is a bad idea.
 We believe we have demonstrated that by showing how it breaks U2F.
 There was no single issue to report to Google or Yubico, but a public discussion to trigger so WebUSB is fixed.**